Road case: Construction

 Caster wheels are often built into or attached to the case for ease of transit, and may be removable to prevent damage to other containers or to the airframe.

+Road cases can be equipment with additional features such as ramps, work stations, rack mount rails, drawers, trays, shelves, telescoping handles, removable sides and lids, custom foam inserts, and dividers.

 Molded cases are typically made of polyethylene or polypropylene plastic by injection molding or rotational molding and may be gasketed for splash protection.
 They typically have similar interior and wheel options as fabricated panel cases.
 The ATA specified performance temperature range −40 to 130 F tends to exclude thermoplastic cases large enough to be subject to the stackability test.

 Cases may be further customized by adding a power adapter and a computer fan.
 Thus certain equipment may operate in transit or at destination without leaving the protection of the case.